devkulemannege/transcribe-core-system/README.md

   <img src="Assets\Vector.png" width="50" align="right" />
 </h1>

-**A project which contains the core system required for a basic audio transcription pipeline which uses Flask, yt-dlp and pydub.**
+**A simple project which contains the core system required for a basic audio transcription pipeline which uses Flask, yt-dlp and pydub.**

 ## Prerequisites
 - **Ngrok Authtoken** is required and can be obtained using an [Ngrok](https://ngrok.com/) account.